NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 # Mode Decomposition
 ---

 This tutorial demonstrates the mode-decomposition feature which is used to decompose a given mode profile into a superposition of harmonic basis modes.
-There are examples for two different cases: (1) guided modes in dielectric media and (2) planewaves in homogeneous ε/μ media.
+There are examples for two different cases in lossless, dielectric media: (1) guided modes and (2) planewaves.

 [TOC]